Wong Kit Yi, research image taken at Skrova Lighthouse (Lofoten, Norway), 2024.

 BIOS

 Viktor Bomstad is a traditional joiker and experimental guitarist from the north of Sápmi/Norway.
 He is the current regional joiker of the two northernmost counties in Norway, a one-of-a-kind employment in Norway that seeks to promote exciting joikers in the region.
 Bomstad is passionate about exploring different sonic traditions and pushing the boundaries of how joik can be heard in new contexts and mixed with different genres.
 He is regularly seen on the Norwegian experimental scene in different constellations both as a solo artist and in different bands.
 In 2022, Bomstad released his first solo album Sámi Noise on Nice Things Records.
-The album is an exploration of how joik can shape improvisation on instruments and includes guitars, synthesizers and sampled archive materials of joik-performances and interviews with traditional joiker Per Hætta.
+The album is an exploration of how joik can shape improvisation on instruments and includes guitars, synthesizers, and sampled archive materials of joik-performances and interviews with traditional joiker Per Hætta.
 Bomstad’s music tends to be gritty, trance inducing, and feverish, with a heavy emphasis on improvisation.
-His band Sex Magick Wizards has garnered a cult following in psychedelic rock clubs in Norway and Germany, with their third album Death Grip being released in august 2024 on Nice Things Records.
+His band Sex Magick Wizards has garnered a cult following in psychedelic rock clubs in Norway and Germany, with their third album Death Grip being released in August 2024 on Nice Things Records.

-Elise Macmillan is a violinist, multimedia artist, and musician.
+Elise Macmillan is a violinist, artist, and musician.
 Since moving from the US to Norway in 2015 to play Hardanger Fiddle, she has composed music for wandering choir, string ensemble, and percussionists.
 Her projects range from sculptural installations to sound works accessible as a telephone hotline.
 In the Shade of the String (Breton Cassette, Oslo) is a song cycle she mixed in a car stereo and released on endless loop tape.

 Her music has been presented by the Lofoten International Art Festival, UKS, Kunstnernes Hus, nyMusikk, Music Norway, Landmark at Bergen Kunsthall, KAFÉ HÆRVERK, Destiny's, Haus der Kunst, Shedhalle Zurich, CCRMA, and Land, Kansas City.
 Recent collaborations include Niilas, Quatuor Bozzini, and the Norwegian percussion ensemble, Pinquins.
 As Emacs, she has opened for William Basinski, Vilde Tuv, Astrid Sonne, and Tomoko Sauvage, and her music has aired on radio stations including NTS, IDA Radio, and The Lake.

 Wong Kit Yi lives and works between New York and Hong Kong.
 Her works have been included in projects organized by The Kitchen (New York, 2023); M+ (Hong Kong, 2023); Tate Modern (London, 2023); FRONT Triennial (Cleveland, 2022); Tai Kwun Contemporary (Hong Kong, 2021); Public Art Fund (New York, 2020); Para Site (Hong Kong, 2019); Surplus Space (Wuhan, 2018); the Latvian Centre for Contemporary Art (Riga, 2017).
 She was a resident in the Chinati Foundation Artist in Residence program (Marfa, 2021).
 She received an MFA from Yale University.
 She has taught university courses about performance, video art, and new media and currently teaches at the School of Visual Arts (New York) in the MFA Fine Arts program.
 Even when not teaching, she can’t quit lecturing people, and continues to do so in her signature karaoke-inspired lecture format.
-She is the co-chair of LASER (Leonardo Art Science Evening Rendezvous) Hong Kong, and a die-hard member of KFC(kombucha fan club).
+She is the co-chair of LASER (Leonardo Art Science Evening Rendezvous) Hong Kong, and a die-hard member of KFC (kombucha fan club).

 FUNDING SUPPORT & CREDITS

-The Kitchen’s programs are made possible in part with support from The Kitchen’s Board of Directors, The Kitchen Global Council, Leadership Fund, and the Director’s Council, as well as through generous support from The Amphion Foundation, Inc.,, Bloomberg Philanthropies, The Aaron Copland Fund for Music, Cowles Charitable Trust, The James and Judith K. Dimon Foundation, Jerome Robbins Foundation, Ford Foundation, Howard Gilman Foundation, The Harkness Foundation for Dance, Marta Heflin Foundation, Lambent Foundation Fund, a fund of Tides Foundation, The Andrew W. Mellon Foundation, Mertz Gilmore Foundation, New Music USA, The Royal Norwegian Consulate General in New York, Ruth Foundation For The Arts, The Fan Fox and Leslie R. Samuels Foundation, Simons Foundation, and Teiger Foundation, Andy Warhol Foundation for the Arts; and in part by public funds from the Manhattan Borough President, the National Endowment for the Arts, New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+The Kitchen’s programs are made possible in part with support from The Kitchen’s Board of Directors, The Kitchen Global Council, Leadership Fund, and the Director’s Council, as well as through generous support from The Amphion Foundation, Inc., Bloomberg Philanthropies, The Aaron Copland Fund for Music, Cowles Charitable Trust, The James and Judith K. Dimon Foundation, Jerome Robbins Foundation, Ford Foundation, Howard Gilman Foundation, The Harkness Foundation for Dance, Marta Heflin Foundation, Lambent Foundation Fund, a fund of Tides Foundation, The Andrew W. Mellon Foundation, Mertz Gilmore Foundation, New Music USA, The Royal Norwegian Consulate General in New York, Ruth Foundation For The Arts, The Fan Fox and Leslie R. Samuels Foundation, Simons Foundation, and Teiger Foundation, Andy Warhol Foundation for the Arts; and in part by public funds from the Manhattan Borough President, the National Endowment for the Arts, New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 RELATED